PostHog/posthog/rust/common/alloc/README.md

 At time of writing (2024-09-04), rust workspaces don't have good support for specifying dependencies on a per-target basis, so this crate does the work of pulling in jemalloc only when compiling for supported targets, and then exposes a simple macro to use jemalloc as the global allocator.
 Anyone writing a binary crate should put this macro at the top of their `main.rs`.
 Libraries should not make use of this crate.

 ## Future work
-Functions could be added to this crate to, in situations where jemalloc is in use, report report a set of metrics about the allocator, as well as other functionality (health/liveness, a way to specify hooks to execute when memory usage exceeds a certain threshold, etc).
+Functions could be added to this crate to, in situations where jemalloc is in use, report a set of metrics about the allocator, as well as other functionality (health/liveness, a way to specify hooks to execute when memory usage exceeds a certain threshold, etc).
 Right now, it's prety barebones.